Southern Indiana woman's mission to reunite with birth mother in Thailand

 What would make her feel even more complete is to physically hug her mother, but it's not that easy.
 Ferree says her mother is not in good health and does not have the money to travel.
 So she and her family are trying raise money so they can go visit her in Thailand.

-"There's a bond and a relationship that's formed now in such a short amount of time that like I can't imagine not taking my children with me," Ferree, a mother of three, said.
+"There's a bond and a relationship that's formed now in such a short amount of time that like I can't imagine not taking my children with me," said Ferree, a mother of three.